jblake05/CS0451_Denoising/README.md

 ## Motivation and Question - Jeff

 Describe your motivation for your project idea.
 Some (shortened) examples of good types of motivations:
-We have a scientific data set for which predictive or expoloratory models would help us generate hypotheses.
+We have a scientific data set for which predictive or exploratory models would help us generate hypotheses.
 We have user information for which predictive models would help us give users better experiences.
 We have performance data (e.g. from sports teams) for which predictive models could help us make better decisions.
 Algorithmic bias is an increasingly urgent challenge as machine learning products proliferate, and we want to explore it more deeply.